Meet Our Team

 Assistant Kindergarten Teacher

-Marie is currently teaching 1st and 2nd grade for the French Ministry of Education in the public school of Marc et Rosalie Jullien in Chatuzange-le-Goubet in France.
+Marie previously taught 1st and 2nd grade for the French Ministry of Education in the public school of Marc et Rosalie Jullien in Chatuzange-le-Goubet in France before arriving in Denver.
 She holds a Master of Sciences in Education and a Bachelor of Arts in Sports and Tourism.
 She brings experience teaching children with special needs and tailoring her teaching tools to the needs of each child.
 Marie worked in tourism in different countries including Guatemala and Bulgaria before becoming a teacher and following the path of her parents, who were both public school teachers.
 Outside of school, Marie enjoys hiking in the Alps with her family, mountain biking, camping, reading, and spending time cooking and drawing with her two kids.

-Christel is currently teaching 4th grade for the French Ministry of Education at the public elementary school of La Plaine in Tignieu Jamezieu, France and brings 13 years of experience teaching grades preschool through 5th.
-She holds two Masters, one in Primary School Teaching and the other in Physical Education.
+Before joining the French American School of Denver, Christel taught 4th grade for the French Ministry of Education at the public elementary school of La Plaine in Tignieu Jamezieu, France.
+She brings 13 years of experience teaching grades preschool through 5th.
+She holds two Masters degrees, one in Primary School Teaching and the other in Physical Education.
 She has some prior experience in the U.S. with a school internship in Virginia and as a summer camp counselor for teenagers traveling through California, Utah, Nevada, and Arizona.
 Outside of school, Christel loves reading and traveling as well as skiing, hiking, running, and artistic swimming.

 Annie grew up in Michigan, received her elementary education degree from Hope College in Holland, Michigan, and then moved to Colorado for adventure.
 Teaching preschool through fifth grade in rural Michigan, Denver Metro, the mountains of Colorado, and Germany have been some of the adventures on her journey.
 Annie’s current adventure is raising a young family while also supporting the needs of young learners at local French immersion school.
 She loves to enhance the wonder, energy, and inspiration children bring to life.